eesilas/unihiker-docs/docs/wiki/Examples/PythonCodingExamples/IntermediateExamples/5_Plant_Moisture_Monitoring.md

 We use the following image to simulate and beautify the GUI interface.
 ![plant.png](img/5_Plant_Moisture_Monitoring/1720405106239-2bbb6d5e-2b20-42f6-8d11-fc49a03473e2.png)

-We can add this image to the project folder, just like the operation in the basic example.
+We can add this image to the project folder,The file is named as "plant.png", just like the operation in the basic example.

-Note: The image size is 320x240, and the length unit is px.
+>Note: The image size is 320x240, and the length unit is px.

 ## **Code**
 In this example: